abmir/hello-world/README.md

 # hello-world
-This is my first new repository by @abmir
+This is my first new repository by @abmir.
+Todays weather is cold.